Marvel's Midnight Suns: Gameplay

+The Abbey

 Between combat missions, players manage their base of operations called "The Abbey" which they can walk around in a third-person view to explore the grounds and interact with other heroes.
 At the Forge, players can analyze gamma coils collected from each mission, and unlock new cards for the heroes who participated in the preceding mission.
 Some missions also reward players with "artifacts"; analyzing them raises the research level, allowing players to upgrade the Abbey with new rooms and areas, and build an item station that allows players to craft cards for single-use items for combat.
 In the yard, the Hunter can spar with other heroes, heal injured characters, and upgrade their cards.
 Upgrading cards requires the player to have at least two copies of the same card, and consumes "essence", which are also earned through missions or recycling duplicated cards.
 Mods can also be applied to each card to add additional perks.
 Players can also send characters for Hero Ops through the C.E.N.T.R.A.L. workstation, and start main and optional missions by accessing the Mirror Table at the War Room.

 After each combat mission, players can interact with other heroes, or participate in a "Hangout" or a "club meeting" in the Abbey.
 Players must select the activities that cater to the interest of a hero in order to gain maximum friendship with them.
-Purchasing an appropriate gift, as well as choosing the response that align with that hero's morality, will further boost the friendship XP gained in a hangout.
+Purchasing an appropriate gift, as well as choosing the response that aligns with that hero's morality, will further boost the friendship XP gained in a hangout.
 With a high relationship level, the hero will open themselves up to the Hunter, and unlock additional costumes, the hero's legendary skills, and challenge levels.
 The area surrounding the Abbey can also be explored.
-As players progress, they will gain "Words of Power", which allows the Hunter to use magical powers to open up blocked paths.
+As players progress, they will gain "Words of Power" which allow the Hunter to use magical powers to open up blocked paths.
 Through exploration, players will encounter optional puzzles, treasure chests, Tarot Card collectibles, and Havens, which are locations for special Hangouts.